-The consolidated financial statements have been prepared in accordance with all applicable International Financial Reporting Standards ("IFRSs") issued by International Accounting Standards Board ("IASB") and the disclosure requirements of the Hong Kong Companies Ordinance.
-In addition, the consolidated financial statements include applicable disclosures required by the Rules Governing the Listing of Securities on the Stock Exchange (the "Listing Rules").
+The consolidated financial statements have been prepared in accordance with IFRS Accounting Standards, International Accounting Standards and Interpretations issued by International Accounting Standards Board (collectively "IFRS Accounting Standards") and the disclosure requirements of the Hong Kong Companies Ordinance.
+In addition, the consolidated financial statements include applicable disclosures required by the Rules Governing the Listing of Securities on the Stock Exchange ("Listing Rules").